1. Introduction

 interface IComboBox: ITextBox, IListBox {}

-Classes and structs can implement multiple interfaces.
+interfaces.
 In the following example, the class EditBox implements both IControl and IDataBound.

 interface IDataBound